Disclosure of climate change-related information in line with TCFD recommendations

 When acquiring new assets, the Investment Committee conducts a review of sustainability risks as part of the due diligence process and evaluates the identified risks before making an investment decision.
 These include soil contamination, flooding risk/history, energy efficiency, environmental certifications, water efficiency, waste management, and safety of building materials, etc.

-The Sustainability Promotion Committee manages and monitors all sustainability-related risks.
-For all properties managed, a "Sustainability Management Plan" is formulated each fiscal year to monitor environmental performance, climate change risk, resilience improvement, etc. Progress is regularly reported to the Sustainability Promotion Committee, and additional measures are considered when necessary.
+The ESG Committee manages and monitors all sustainability-related risks.
+For all properties managed, a "Sustainability Management Plan" is formulated each fiscal year to monitor environmental performance, climate change risk, resilience improvement, etc. Progress is regularly reported to The ESG Committee, and additional measures are considered when necessary.
 In addition, a Sustainability Guide is distributed to tenants to exchange viewpoints and raise awareness thereby improving the sustainability of each property.

 Indicators and Targets